Giles Baring: Career with Hampshire

 Although he had not appeared regularly at first-class level for Cambridge University, Baring began playing for Hampshire as a right-arm fast bowler, debuting in the County Championship against Gloucestershire at Southampton.
 He played for Hampshire on eighteen occasions during the 1930, taking 32 wickets for them at an average of 40.78; despite that, Baring had a number of catches dropped in the slips, while his pace and spirit suitably impressed the Hampshire hierarchy.
 The following season he made 22 first-class appearances for Hampshire, taking 74 wickets at an average of 22.16; against Essex at Colchester, he took figures of 9 for 26 in the Essex first innings.
 These would remain the best innings figures by a Hampshire bowler until bettered by Bob Cottam in 1965.
 With Baron Tennyson playing less regularly for Hampshire, Baring captained Hampshire on seven occasions during the 1931 season, being one of five captains used that season.
 Alongside playing for Hampshire, Baring also appeared for the Gentlemen in the end of season Gentlemen v Players match at Folkestone.
-Following the season, he was involved in a serious car accident in which he dislocated both knees, which resulted in him missing the 1932 season and essentially put paid to his cricket career.
+Following the season, he was involved in a serious car accident in which he dislocated both knees, which resulted in him missing the 1932 season and essentially ended his cricket career.